Tile flooring vs Laminate

 There are many creative ways to combine laminate and tile.
 Some of the most common ways is to use tile surrounding an area that will be exposed to moisture, and then laminate in the rest of the room.
 Think of a kitchen with tile around the island or sink, and then laminate in the rest of the room.
 Or a living room with tile at the doorway for wet shoes, and then laminate in the rest of the kitchen.

 This combination maximizes cost effectiveness and longevity.
 You use just enough of the more expensive tile to be durable where it needs to be, and then use less expensive laminate in the rest of the room.

 But outside of being practical, you can pull off some amazing designs contrasting the two types of flooring!
 If you aren’t much of a designer (like me), you may want to borrow some ideas from a professional or get some Pinterest inspiration.

 Captain’s parting words!

-Any questions on laminate or tile flooring?
-Let me know in the comments below.
+Still stuck on whether laminate or tile is the best for your home?
+Let me know why in the comments below.